s-JoL/Open-Llama/README_en.md

 ```bash
 python3 dataset/pretrain_dataset.py
 ```
-Verification of data intergrity can be foud in this [issue]((https://github.com/s-JoL/Open-Llama/issues/5)
 ### Model Structure
 We modified the [Llama](https://github.com/facebookresearch/llama) model in the Transformers library based on section 2.4 "Efficient Implementation" in the original paper and introduced some optimizations from other papers.
 Specifically, we introduced the memory_efficient_attention operation from the [xformers library](https://github.com/facebookresearch/xformers) by META for computing self-attention, which significantly improves performance by about 30%.
 Please refer to modeling_llama.py for details.